FOR IMMEDIATE RELEASE

 For more information, contact Suzanne Trayhan, suzanne@rabbitnetwork.org

-The House Rabbit Network is a Massachusetts-based 501(c)(3) non-profit, all-volunteer organization.
-We are dedicated to saving and adopting out bunnies in need and educating the public about rabbits, placing an average of 400-500 rabbits each year into loving indoor homes.
+The House Rabbit Network is a Massachusetts-based 501(c)(3) non-profit, primarily volunteer organization.
+We are dedicated to saving and adopting out bunnies in need and educating the public about rabbits, placing an average of 400 rabbits each year into loving indoor homes.
 Donations of any amount are always welcome and are used to support our efforts to find loving, forever homes for each and every bunny.
 Volunteers are needed too.
 Thank you for your continued support.
-You can connect with our rabbit community by visiting www.rabbitnetwork.org or following us on Facebook, Instagram or Twitter.
+You can connect with our rabbit community by visiting www.rabbitnetwork.org or following us on Facebook, Instagram or X.

 ###